Halo 4: Development

 In October 2007, shortly after the release of Halo 3, Halo developer Bungie split off from parent company Microsoft.
 Microsoft retained the intellectual property and rights to Halo, and Bungie continued developing Halo games until 2010.
 During this period of time Microsoft formed an internal division, 343 Industries, to manage the franchise and develop future games.

 In 2008, while 343 Industries was still in formation, Microsoft approached Starlight Runner Entertainment to help assemble the "Halo bible".
 Starlight Runner is a New York-based company that specializes in creating and producing transmedia franchises.
 Their job was to examine all content of the Halo universe, clean it up, and make it coherent and understandable for the people involved with the creation of Halo games and media.
 Frank O'Connor, a content manager at Bungie, assisted the team with the creation of the "Halo bible" before moving to 343 Industries to become Halo franchise development director.
 Unlike the original trilogy, the story for Halo 4 was designed to be part of a multi-game arc from the beginning.
+Christopher Schlerf and Holmes wrote the script and story.
 In addition, 343 Industries aimed for "a more complete connectivity between all of their future media than before"; relating Halo 4's story to the Forerunner Saga and Kilo-Five Trilogy novels as well as using terminals in Halo: Combat Evolved Anniversary to introduce background knowledge on the Forerunners.